petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/other-authentication-methods.md

 _If_ the prospect wants to see authentication to Liferay using an external ID it is straightforward to configure Liferay to use OpenID Connect.
 Note however that the OOTB implementation of OpenID Connect requires the user to click on a link and then manually select their provider.

-In many real-world use cases this is perfectly relevant - where the user selects from a list of providers, but if the prospect’s requirements are for all users to authenticate using a _single_ provider, the out of the box UI might not set the right expectations.
+In many real-world use cases this is perfectly relevant - where the user selects from a list of providers, but if the prospect’s requirements are for all users to authenticate using a _single_ provider, the out-of-the-box UI might not set the right expectations.

 One of Liferay’s Sales Engineers created a simple custom Fragment to provide a button which makes the process seamless.
 The source-code for this fragment is available in Github [here](https://github.com/lgdd/openid-connect-single-button).

 ## SAML, SSO, IDMS

-Another authentication mechanism supported by Liferay out of the box is SAML, which stands for Security Assertion Markup Language.
+Another authentication mechanism supported by Liferay out-of-the-box is SAML, which stands for Security Assertion Markup Language.
 SAML is an open-standard used for authentication.

 SAML works using two separate but tightly linked concepts: